dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * use memory analyzer like:
     * eclipse MAT - analyze HeapDump from file - standalone product or plugin to eclipse IDE
+    * jVisualVM - analyze HeapDump realtime on running app GC logging is mostly fast because it happens during "safe points" when GC is taking full stop, so you lose this time anyway, but only during this window gc logs are added.
+So we can conclude that gc logs doesn't add additional latency.
+There is still some latency added mostly because writing to disk (A big part of the GC log tasks is saving the data to a log file).
+"A big part of the GC log tasks is saving the data to a log file,” notes Deepak Sreedhar, principal software engineer at Azul.
+“The type of I/O used to store these files can impact the logging performance, not directly the application itself.
+So, some of the problems that may occur are not related to the performance of the GC logging but to the speed of the I/O. If the logs can’t be saved fast enough in real time, OpenJDK has the option to use asynchronous unified logging with Xlog:async.”
+Although garbage collection logs can introduce minimal performance costs, the trade-off is usually worthwhile, as the logs are often invaluable when tuning garbage collection and diagnosing memory issues.
+Without GC logs enabled, you can lose insights into how the JVM manages memory dynamically at runtime.
+This information is very useful for monitoring the performance of a Java application, diagnosing memory leaks and tuning the JVM’s garbage collection configuration
-    * jVisualVM - analyze HeapDump realtime on running app Try to avoid:
+Try to avoid:
 * heavy code in finalize(), cause gc should wait until it executed
 * resize heavy arrays - in this case gc compaction - will need to move such arrays in memory and it heavy operation.
 For such big arrays - try to pre-fetch them in the initialization

 ###### Encoding
 Don't confuse(endianess - the way we store bytes in memory):